asdas1505/RoboFoot/README.md

 able to:

 Differentiate (and classify) healthy and diseased foot profiles (we will make model feet with different mechanical properties / shapes to represent this)

+# Acknowledgement

+I would like to thank Prof. Peter Culmer, University of Leeds for the Testing dataset.